Aquses/IoT-humidity-temperature-project/README.md

 To transmit the data, I used the Hypertext Transfer Protocol (HTTP).
 This protocol enables the sensor data to be sent to ThingSpeak.
 HTTP facilitates communication between a client and server using a request-response model.
 I specifically utilized the POST request method, which allows data to be sent to the server for creating or updating resources, such as publishing sensor readings.

 # Presenting the data
+The Thingspeak dashboard is configured with two data fields: one for humidity and one for temperature.
+Each field is accompanied by a diagram that displays the respective sensor values every 15 minutes.
+The humidity data is presented in percentages, while the temperature data is shown in Celsius.
 ![Alt text](images/thingspeak_temp.png)
 ![Alt text](images/thingspeak_humid.png)